-The aim of the programme is to harness the skills and insights of successful senior executives and serial entrepreneurs to help coach and develop the next generation of Irish ‘rising stars’ and business leaders across all industries in the UK.
+The aim of the Future Leaders Programme is to harness the skills and insights of successful senior executives and serial entrepreneurs to help coach and develop the next generation of Irish ‘rising stars’ and business leaders across all industries in the UK.

 Future Leaders applications are open to Irish or of Irish descent entrepreneurs or mid-level professionals (5 years + experience) from all sectors, aged between 25-35 and living in the UK.
 Future Leaders will possess obvious drive and commitment to becoming a leader in their chosen field, are current members of either IIBN or actively participate with the Irish business diaspora in the UK and are committed to mentorship as a tool for career development and progression and a genuine desire to maintain a connection to Ireland to support its future growth and economic development.